Ultrastrong coupling regimes of light-matter interaction: Introduction

 \section{Introduction}

-The Rabi model~\cite{PhysRev.49.324} arguably describes the simplest class of light-matter interactions, namely, the dipolar coupling between a two-level quantum system (qubit) and a classical radiation field mode.
+The Rabi model~\cite{PhysRev.49.324, Rabi1937} arguably describes the simplest class of light-matter interactions, namely, the dipolar coupling between a two-level quantum system (qubit) and a classical radiation field mode.
 This semiclassical model has a fully quantum counterpart, where the electromagnetic radiation is specified by a single-mode quantum field, yielding the so-called quantum Rabi model (QRM)~\cite{Braak2011}.
-The QRM describes with accuracy the dynamical and static properties of a wide variety of physical systems, such as quantum optics and solid state settings.
-Moreover, a variety of protocols in modern quantum information theory~\cite{nielsen_chuang} employ the QRM as a fundamental building block, with plausible applications in quantum technologies, including, e.g., ultrafast quantum gates~\cite{PhysRevLett.108.120501}, quantum error correction~\cite{PhysRevB.91.064503}, and remote entanglement generation~\cite{PhysRevLett.113.093602}.
+The QRM describes with accuracy the dynamical and static properties of a wide variety of physical systems, such as quantum optics and solid-state settings.
+Moreover, a variety of protocols in modern quantum information theory~\cite{nielsen_chuang} employ the QRM as a fundamental building block, with plausible applications in quantum technologies, including, e.g., universal two-qubit gates \cite{Schmidt-Kaler2003, Chow2012, Barends2014}, nondestructive readout \cite{Schuster2005}, quantum state transfer \cite{Majer2007, Richerme2014}, ultrafast quantum gates~\cite{Romero2012}, quantum error correction~\cite{Corcoles2015, kyaw2015prb}, and remote entanglement generation~\cite{PhysRevLett.113.093602, Ritter2012, Campagne2018}.
 In consequence, the QRM is extremely important in both applied and theoretical physics.

-The standard cavity quantum electrodynamics (cavity QED) experiments are usually constrained to a light-matter coupling strength orders of magnitude smaller than the natural frequencies of the noninteracting contributions.
-Therefore, they take place in the realm of the well-known Jaynes-Cummings (JC) model~\cite{JaynesCummings63IEEE}, which can be obtained by performing the rotating-wave approximation (RWA) to the QRM~\cite{Braak2011}.
-In this context, attaining the so-called strong coupling (SC) regime, where the coupling strength is larger than all decoherence rates, boosted the field of cavity QED for several decades~\cite{raimond2001}.
+Historically, and for nonrelativistic energies, light and matter have been studied at the fundamental level using single atoms interacting with the electromagnetic mode of an optical~\cite{Kimble98} or a microwave cavity (Raimond et al., 2001), a field known as cavity quantum electrodynamics (cavity QED).
+The standard cavity QED experiments are usually constrained to light-matter couplings orders of magnitude smaller than the natural frequencies of the noninteracting contributions.
+Therefore, these experiments take place in the realm of the well-known Jaynes-Cummings (JC) model~\cite{jaynes1963}, which can be obtained by performing the rotating-wave approximation (RWA) on the QRM~\cite{Braak2011}.
+However, the exploration of cavity QED physics in atomic systems could only be initiated once the light-matter interaction strength was engineered comparable to~\cite{Meschede1985, Rempe1987} or larger~\cite{thompson1992} than all decay rates of the system.
+This regime of coupling, known as the strong coupling (SC) regime, is necessary to observe coherent quantum dynamics between light and matter, leading to the study of fundamental single atom--single photon processes~\cite{Haroche2013}, and, most importantly, developing the different architectures on which most existing quantum computing technologies are based.
 Thus, the JC model has represented a theoretical and experimental milestone in the history of light-matter interactions and quantum optics.